Ouranosinc/pavics-sdi/_sources/arch/frontend.rst.txt

 The colorbar palette is displayed as an image, provided as the response to a ``GetLegendGraphic`` request to ncWMS.

-For high resolution data, rendering suffers from lag that make browsing netCDF files a frustrating experience.
-We are investigating options to speed things up.
+For high resolution data, rendering suffers from lag that can make browsing netCDF files a frustrating experience.
+We are investigating options to reduce delivery latency.

-Take a look at the frontend tutorial for information on the frontend's usage.
+Take a look at the frontend tutorial for information on the frontend's usage!

 .. todo::